jasp-stats/jaspProphet/inst/help/prophet.md

     - Show changepoints: Adds the changepoints to the plot.
     - Show carrying capacity: Adds the carrying capacity to the plot.
 Only enabled for logistic growth.
     - Show saturating minimum: Adds the saturating minimum to the plot.
 Only enabled for logistic growth.
+    - Plot time interval: Plot only a specified time interval of the overall forecast.
         - Start: A text string at which time stamp the plot should start its x-axis.
 Needs to be in the same format as the time variable.
         - End: A text string at which time stamp the plot should end its x-axis.
 Needs to be in the same format as the time variable.
 - Trend: Plots the trend forecast by Prophet for the time interval specified in prediction.
     - Show changepoints: Adds the changepoints to the plot.
+    - Plot time interval: Plot only a specified time interval of the trend.
         - Start: A text string at which time stamp the plot should start its x-axis.
 Needs to be in the same format as the time variable.
         - End: A text string at which time stamp the plot should end its x-axis.
 Needs to be in the same format as the time variable.
 - Seasonality Plots: Plots the estimated seasonalities.
 - Covariate Plots: Plots the covariate time series.
+    - Select wether the covariate cases will be displayed as points and/or be connected by a line.

 #### Performance Plots
 - Mean squared error (MSE): Plots the MSE for each unit in the horizon.